amnrst/amnrst.github.io/how-to-teach-python-to-beginners.md

 ## How to teach python to beginners

-I while ago I wanted to teach my brother programming.
+A while ago I wanted to teach my brother programming.
-The obvious language to start is python, I so dug down on the google search and found this awesome tutorial to start with [snakify.org](https://snakify.org).
-I goes through the basics, like variables, conditional statements, functions, lists, dictionaries, sets and some more.
+The obvious language to start is python, so I googled a lot and found this awesome tutorial to start with [snakify.org](https://snakify.org).
+It goes through the basics, like variables, conditional statements, functions, lists, dictionaries, sets and some more.

 Once that is done, there should be a next step.
 So I thought to put together a small mini project, as the next step.